dhoyle/splicedocs-jekyll/pages/MLManager/UsingMLManager.md

 ### About SageMaker

-Amazon Sagemaker allows you to easily deploy the machine learning models that you develop with the Splice Machine MLManager on Amazon AWS.
+Amazon Sagemaker allows you to easily deploy the machine learning models that you develop with the *Splice Machine ML Manager* on Amazon AWS.
 The only requirement is that you have an *ECR* repository set up on AWS; ECR is Amazon's fully-managed Docker contrainer registry that simplifies deploying Docker images and is integrated with Amazon's Elastic Container Service (ECS).

-When you tell our MLManager to deploy a model to SageMaker, MLManager creates a Docker image and uploads it to your ECR repository.
+When you tell our *ML Manager* to deploy a model to SageMaker, *ML Manager* creates a Docker image and uploads it to your ECR repository.
 You can specify which AWS instance types you want to deploy on, and how many instances you want to deploy.
 We send the deployment request to SageMaker, which creates an endpoint, launches your ML compute instances, and the deploys your model to them.

 You can also use the same process to deploy an updated version of your model.